Color Me Dead: Plot

-To find the person who is trying to kill people, Mr. Bigelow went to Sydney and met Mr. Philips's controller (Mr. Halliday) and secretary Miss Foster.
-They told Mr. Bigelow that Philips committed suicide by jumping from his apartment.
-To make sure whether Philips died by suicide or something else, Mr. Bigelow went Philips's house, but Philip's wife and relatives did not know anything about it.
-At this time, Miss Foster provided some important information, which is Philips had called a model (Marlo Stevens) before he died.
-Using this information, Mr. Bigelow finally found the person who tried to buy the iridium — Bradley Taylor.
+To find the person who is trying to kill, Bigelow went to Sydney and met Philips' controller (Mr. Halliday) and secretary Miss Foster.
+They told Bigelow that Philips committed suicide by jumping from his apartment.
+To investigate whether Philips died by suicide or another cause, Bigelow went Philips' house, but Philips' wife and relatives did not know anything.
+At this time, Miss Foster provided some important information; Philips had called a model (Marlo Stevens) before he died.
+Using this information, Bigelow finally found the person who tried to buy the iridium — Bradley Taylor.

 Bradley explained he was doing business, though he was deceived by Philips and his nephew George, because Bradley finally found out his nephew stole his iridium to sell to Philips, and Philips sold it to Bradley again.
-Therefore, at this time, Mr. Bigelow came to ask why he was trying to kill Philips and the others, Bradley is very angry and feels like Bigelow knows too much.
-Thus, Bradley asked his subordinates to kill Bigelow, though Bigelow already is a dead person.
+Therefore, at this time, Bigelow came to ask why he was trying to kill Philips and the others, Bradley got angry and decided Bigelow knew too much.
+Thus, Bradley asked his subordinates to kill Bigelow, though Bigelow is already a dead man walking.

-Luckily, Bigelow escaped Bradley's attempt, and went back to Philips' home, but he found Mrs. Phillips and her brother had been poisoned, as well.
-He had been told Philips' controller (Mr. Halliday) had been here before.
-Now, he realized the first person who was trying to kill him is Philips' controller.
-Because after Philips sold the iridium to Bradley, Philips got $60,000 and Halliday stole it.
+Luckily, Bigelow escaped Bradley's attempt, and went back to Philips' home, but he found Mrs. Phillips and her brother had been poisoned as well.
+He was told Philips' controller (Mr. Halliday) had been here before.
+Now, he realized the first person who was trying to kill him is Philips' controller; after Philips sold the iridium to Bradley, Philips got $60,000 in cash and Halliday had stolen it.
 After Bradley found the problem with his iridium, he wanted to get the money back from Philips.
-Halliday already took the money, though, and to avoid Phillips, he told Bradley the truth, and decided to kill the persons who knew of the transaction.
-Bigelow, with little time to live, killed Halliday and went to the police office.
+Halliday already took the money, and to avoid Phillips, he told Bradley the truth, and decided to kill those who knew of the transaction.
+Bigelow, with little time to live, killed Halliday and went to the police station to report his own murder before collapsing dead.
+The film ends with Paula arriving at the police station to see Bigelow's body.